-The Candidate (JFK) – The charismatic, playboy son of one of America’s most powerful (and ruthless) businessmen, born into American royalty and slotted for greatness.
-He almost reluctantly lets himself be guided to the White House, though he is drawn more to the glitz, glamor and carefree decadence of Hollywood.
+The Candidate (JFK) – The charismatic, playboy son of one of America’s most powerful and ruthless businessmen, Jack Kennedy was born into American royalty and slotted for greatness.
+He almost reluctantly let himself be guided to the White House, though he was drawn more to the glitz, glamour and carefree decadence of Hollywood.

-The Singer (Frank Sinatra) – The singer/actor rose from the dirty, gangster streets of Hoboken to become Hollywood’s most powerful and influential performer.
-Despite his success, his ethnicity leaves him feeling shut out by the “white” west coast elite and he desperately looks to connect with the American hierarchy to finally establish his legitimacy.
+The Singer (Frank Sinatra) – He rose from the dirty, gangster streets of Hoboken to become Hollywood’s most powerful and influential performer.
+Despite his success, his ethnicity left him feeling shut out by the “Lily White” west coast elite and he desperately looked to connect with the American hierarchy to finally establish his legitimacy.

-The Gangster (Sam Giancana) – The son of poor Sicilian immigrants, natural progression leads him directly into the deadly world of the Chicago Outfit (mob).
+The Gangster (Sam Giancana) – The son of poor Sicilian immigrants, natural progression led him directly into the deadly world of the Chicago Outfit (mob).
 From his start as a murdering street thug, he quickly developed into a brilliant businessman/entrepreneur, spreading the reach of the Chicago Mafia’s gambling investments world-wide.
-He too is attracted to the glamor/celebrity world (and one actress in particular) despite warnings from his powerful gangster colleagues who wish to remain hidden from public view.
+He too was attracted to Hollywood (and one performer in particular) despite warnings from his powerful gangster colleagues who preferred to remain hidden from public view.

-The Sex Symbol (Marilyn Monroe) – The iconic blonde bombshell whose intelligence and understanding of politics ran deeper than anyone imagined.
-She used her beauty and raw sex appeal to attract powerful men, but her steamy secret affair with JFK threatened to destroy his administration.
+The Sex Symbol (Marilyn Monroe) – The iconic blonde bombshell’s intelligence and understanding of politics ran deeper than anyone imagined.
+She used her beauty and raw sex appeal to attract America’s Irish prince, but her steamy secret affair with JFK threatened to destroy his administration.

-The Patriarch (Joseph Kennedy) – One of America’s most powerful and well connected businessmen who unapologetically clawed his way to the top.
-His driving ambition is to have his son elected president no matter the cost, financially or personally.
+The Patriarch (Joseph Kennedy) – He was one of America’s most powerful and well connected businessmen who unapologetically clawed his way to the top by whatever means necessary.
+His driving ambition was to have his son elected president no matter the cost – financially or personally.

-The G-Man (J. Edgar Hoover) – He outlasted seven U.S. Presidents and was arguably the most dangerous man in Washington.
-With secret (and often compromising) files on anyone who could possibly challenge him, he wielded his information to control the nation’s most powerful men.
+The G-Man (J. Edgar Hoover) – He was the nation’s first FBI Director, outlasting seven U.S. Presidents and was arguably the most dangerous man in Washington.
+With secret and often compromising files on anyone who could possibly challenge his power, he wielded his information like a deadly weapon to control the nation’s most powerful men.